 DUO checks regularly if you, your parent or partner worked for at least 56 hours a month.

 Most European students in the Netherlands fall within the second category: they are employed in the Netherlands themselves.
 Because of their time-consuming studies, students mostly choose part-time jobs.
 Since most students do not have any previous degrees, they mostly work low-end jobs in retail or in catering and hospitality services.
 Unfortunately, with current labor market pressures, these contracts are increasingly uncertain.
 Many employers are offering only limited time contracts, with flexible working hours.

-This makes it increasingly difficult for students to meet the 56-hour criterium set by DUO.
-DUO is keenly aware of this and actively pursues all European students after they have received student finance, for proof of meeting the 56 hour criterium every single month.
+This makes it increasingly difficult for students to meet the 56-hour criterion set by DUO.
+DUO is keenly aware of this and actively pursues all European students after they have received student finance, for proof of meeting the 56 hour criterion every single month.

-Any student reading this article will be relieved from this burden of the 56-hour criterium once and for all, as they will learn that legally speaking, it does not exist.
+Any student reading this article will be relieved from this burden of the 56-hour criterion once and for all, as they will learn that legally speaking, it does not exist.

 European students who work in the Netherlands are entitled to equal treatment.
 This is not because DUO or the Dutch government is so nice and generous to European students.
 Quite the contrary: European students are entitled to equal treatment under European law and DUO is doing everything in its power to prevent European students from exercising this right.

 The European Union was originally a peace project, not an economic project.
 The Union was meant to make the countries of the Union more interconnected and more interdependent.
 The idea was that increased cooperation would foster greater mutual understanding, and increased economic ties would make countries more dependent upon one another.
 If your economy depends on trade with your neighbour, you are much less likely to go to war with that neighbour.